shynar-kamenova/thesis-code/README.md

 ```

 📖 Citation
-If you find this work useful, please cite it using the metadata in CITATION.cff or via the Zenodo DOI.
+If you find this work useful, please cite it using the metadata in CITATION.cff or via the Zenodo DOI: https://doi.org/10.5281/zenodo.22877385
 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.